stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 When done examining, the final count should be `return`ed.

-This is a combination of the **filter with loops** and **calculation with loops** strategies.
-To decide if a character is a letter, have a look at Python's [string functions documentation](https://docs.python.org/3.7/library/stdtypes.html#string-methods).
-There are many functions that start with "is" which might be useful.
+This is an instance of the *counter* strategy.
+In this case, you can't use the `str.count()` method, but you have to implement a counting loop yourself.
+Now, to decide if a character is a letter, have a look at Python's [string functions documentation](https://docs.python.org/3.7/library/stdtypes.html#string-methods).
+There are a couple of functions that start with "is" that might be useful here.

 ## Testing